gbgar/Wordlint.vim/README.md

             `:let g:wordlint_opts = '-t line -d 20'`

-	will cause :WordcheckCheckBuffer to perform a line-based lint and return any matching words that are within 20 lines of one-another.
+	will cause :WordlintCheckBuffer to perform a line-based lint and return any matching words that are within 20 lines of one-another.

 g:wordlint_highlight